As a director of a registered company, you have duties to your company and shareholders, and responsibilities under the Companies Act 1993.

 You're responsible for acting in a way that doesn't create a substantial risk of serious loss to your company's creditors — sometimes called reckless trading.
 Exactly what this involves varies from company to company.

+You must not agree to your company incurring an obligation unless you believe on reasonable grounds that the company will be able to perform its obligations when it is required to do so.
 If your company continues to trade while it's insolvent, and goes further into debt, you may be personally liable and face prosecution.

 Seek professional assistance from a solicitor or accountant on how best to resolve your company's financial position.